martinmaxk/Stable-Roommates-Problem-Generalized/README.md

 Branch and Bound will only be run for problems where n*k <= MaxNumBranchVars, so Branch and Bound will solve O(2^MaxNumBranchVars) linear programs in the worst case for a combination of n and k.

+MaxN is the maximum value of n that will be tried in all the experiments.
+NumRuns is the number of runs performed on each instance (for average and standard deviation) with the exception of Branch and Bound which is only executed once for each instance.

 The program will output a csv file for each combination of metric and value of k for each experiment.
 These files will be in the "bin/Release" folder.
 Note "k0" does not mean k=0, it means the first value of k for that experiment.